What hardware comes with the sight?

 Everything you need will be included.
 This includes the aluminum frame and hardware for mounting.
-The Anchor Sight is assembled so you only need the two screws for mounting the frame to riser and two screws for mounting the Anchor Sight onto the frame.
-All are included in the packet which also contains three brass washers and Allen Key for turning the micros.
+The Anchor Sight is assembled, so you only need the two screws for mounting the frame to the riser and two screws for mounting the Anchor Sight onto the frame.
+All items are included in a packet that also contains three brass washers and an Allen Key for turning the micro screws.
 All micro screws are assembled and factory preset for correct tension.

 Absolutely not!
 In fact, it makes shooting your bow simpler and much more enjoyable.
-It’s amazing how many archers have been brainwashed into thinking that a peep sight is necessary for shooting accurately and that you have to practice to develop a shooting form that you can repeat consistently.
-A peep sight is simply a hole in your string but it has been made a standard by the industry out of convenience and lack of a better option.
-Now there is a better option.
+It’s amazing how many archers have been conditioned into believing that a peep sight is necessary for shooting accurately and that you have to practice to develop a shooting form that you can consistently repeat.
+A peep sight is simply a hole in your string, but it has been made a standard by the industry out of convenience and lack of a better option.
+Now there is a better option!

 The Anchor Sight is better in every respect.
-First, it's attached to the ridged part of your bow adding stability.
-The invisible sigh-line it projects makes your eye become the rear sight giving you maximum distance between your eye and front sight, a key to accuracy, plus the sensitivity is adjustable.
-You can adjust the sensitivity of a peep only by changing the peep size which means pressing your bow etc. the Anchor Sight is better in low light and offers a full-spectrum view of your target in all lighting conditions.
-It allows you to choose the anchor point that feels right for you and and one that is conducive to best form.
-If you sight in with perfect form it’s very difficult to shoot any other way.
-Because of magnification, all aspects regarding torque or other shooting issues become apparent which gives you the opportunity to become a better shooter by seeing and reacting to errors before the shot is released.
+First, it adds stability, as it’s attached to the ridged part of your bow.
+The invisible sight line it projects makes your eye become the rear sight giving you maximum distance between your eye and front sight, a key to accuracy.
+Plus, the sensitivity is adjustable.
+You can adjust the sensitivity of a peep only by changing the peep size which means pressing your bow, etc. The Anchor Sight is better in low light and offers a full-spectrum view of your target in all lighting conditions.
+It allows you to choose the anchor point that feels right for you and one that is conducive to best form.
+If you sight-in with perfect form, it’s very difficult to shoot any other way.
+Due to the magnification, all aspects regarding torque or other shooting issues readily become apparent, which gives you the opportunity to become a better shooter by seeing and reacting to errors before the shot is released.

-I don’t think you will be disappointed at all on how the Anchor Sight will help you find your inconsistencies and the thing I have always liked is that fact I can shoot one arrow to check if anything has changed, then go hunting.
+I don’t think you will be disappointed at all on how the Anchor Sight will help you find your inconsistencies.
+The thing I have always liked is that fact I can shoot one arrow to check if anything has changed, then go hunting.
 If things have changed, it’s a quick fix for me because I have learned what my tendencies are and I can quickly correct form issues.
-It will take you a little while to figure out what the Anchor Sight is telling you but from day one you should see the benefits of the information it provides.
+It may take you a little while to figure out what the Anchor Sight is telling you; but from day one, you should see the benefits of the information it provides.

 Yes, it is possible to use the AS. with you left eye and we have a few that do just that.
 There are issues that you will encounter however and they are: You need to get your left eye as close to the string as possible because you need to move your front pins out the same distance your eye is off the string plus the 1/8 th inch to compensate for our frame thickness.
 You can test this before you buy by simply shooting your bow using your left eye and move your front pin out to get arrows on target.
 Once you have gotten sighted in and have your arrows on target, then you will need another 1/8 th inch outward with your front pin.
 If you can get enough windage (out) on your pins and shoot arrow groups on target you will be able to use the AS.